okhlybov/finita/win32/README.txt

 A few working examples can be found in the \sample subdirectory of the installation.

-Provided that both Finita and WHPC are successfully installed on the system the instruction for building a sample Cavity problem employing sequential debugging version of MUMPS linear solver is as follows:
+Provided that both Finita and WHPC are successfully installed on the system the instruction for building a sample Cavity problem is (from the WHPC shell):

 1) Generate source code cavity.auto.h and cavity.auto.c